PiggyArchive/BadPiggy/README.md

 * Added Surround Punishment
 * Added Sudo Punishment
 * Added restoring tnt damage
+* Added config message for surround-radius
+* Fix for /badpiggy list & restore
 * Player can be the first or second parameter in /badpiggy now
 * Changed default teleport radius